 “Considering the vast number of products in the field that use lithium-ion batteries, however, it is clear that the failure rates are low.”

 Recent data (Nov.
 9th, 2015) from the Centers for Disease Control and Prevention (CDC) states that more than 9 million adults vape regularly in the United States.

 The chance of an e-cigarette exploding while you’re using it is roughly 0.0000001%.

 Your chance of dying from a smoking related disease is 50%.

 Still….Is Vaping Safe?

 Safe compared to what?
 Crossing the road?
+Eating lettuce that’s been recalled?
 Sunbathing?
-Public Health England (PHE) concluded that e-cigarettes were at least 95 percent and as much as 99 percent healthier than combustible cigarettes.
+If you think giving up smoking for vaping is just not worth the risk, why do reputable health agencies say the health risks of smoking can’t compare to the safety of e-cigs.
+Public Health England (PHE) concluded that e-cigarettes were at least 95 percent and as much as 99 percent safer than combustible cigarettes.